-Recap: Avatar: The Last Airbender "The Deserter"
+Recap / Avatar: The Last Airbender "The Deserter"

 "Only a fool seeks his own destruction."

 A visit to a local Fire Nation village ends in disaster in 'The Deserter', when Aang displays his air bending.
-They manage to escape with a sympathetic former Fire Nation soldier named Chey, who says he's a friend with the fearsome Jeong-Jeong; the very first person to ever desert the Fire Nation Army.
+They manage to escape with a sympathetic former Fire Nation soldier named Chey, who says he's a friend with the fearsome Jeong-Jeong; the very first person to ever desert the Fire Nation Army (and live).
 Realizing this might be his only chance to ever master firebending, Aang seeks Jeong-Jeong to teach him.
 However, the deserter's jaded outlook and Aang's own impetuous nature works against this plan, and Zhao is still out to capture him.

 - Answer Cut: While Jeong-Jeong lectures Aang about "a pupil once who had no interest in learning discipline," the camera cuts to Admiral Zhao.
 Aang realizes this when he fights Zhao later.